Ube jam, also known as ube halaya, halayang ube, or Filipino jam, is a traditional Filipino dessert made using purple yam.

 Hi Arista,

 The ube needs to be cooked.
-I have never tried with grated ube, and my sense is that it might be abit tricky to cook it as it might get mixed up with water after cooking and straining it might be a problem too.
+I have never tried with uncooked grated ube, and my sense is that it might be abit tricky to cook it as it might get mixed up with water after cooking and straining it might be a problem too.